remix-run/remix-website/data/posts/remix-heart-vite.md

 });
 ```

-You'll also get access to the entire ecosystem of Vite plugins.
+With this you’ll also get access to the entire ecosystem of [Vite plugins.][vite-plugins]
-This lets us focus on making the core of Remix the best that it can be while Vite plugins handle the rest.
+This lets us focus on making the core of Remix the best that it can be while letting Vite plugins handle the rest.
-Want to use MDX?
-There's a [Vite plugin][plugin-mdx] for that.
 Want to import SVGs as React components?
-[Vite plugin][plugin-svg]
+There’s a [Vite plugin][plugin-svg] for that.
+Using `tsconfig` path aliases?
+[Vite plugin.][plugin-path-alias]
 Prefer to use Vanilla Extract?
-[Vite plugin][plugin-vanilla-extract]
+[Vite plugin.][plugin-vanilla-extract]
-Using `tsconfig` path aliases?
-[Vite plugin][plugin-path-alias]
+Want to use MDX?
+[Vite-compatible Rollup plugin.][plugin-mdx]
+Need something custom?
+[Write your own plugin!][vite-plugin-api]

-Here are even more benefits you'll get when using the Remix Vite plugin:
+Here are even more benefits you’ll get when using the Remix Vite plugin:

 - **Near-instant dev startup.** Vite lazily compiles your app code on-demand, so the dev server can boot immediately.
-- **Pre-bundled dependencies.** Vite only processes dependencies once, so large libraries like Material UI and AntD don't become bottlenecks for rebuilds nor hot updates.
+- **Pre-bundled dependencies.** Vite only processes dependencies once, so large libraries like Material UI and AntD don’t become bottlenecks for rebuilds nor hot updates.
 - **Incremental hot updates.** Vite keeps track of dependencies so it only needs to reprocess app code that depends on the changes.
 - **Greatly reduced memory usage.** Vite understands `import` statements and can invalidate stale modules on the server efficiently without relying on memory-hungry tricks to bypass the `import` cache.
 This should eliminate existing out-of-memory errors during development.
-- **Automatic route-based CSS splitting.** Vite's CSS splitting only loads the styles needed for the current page.
+- **Automatic route-based CSS splitting.** Vite’s CSS splitting only loads the styles needed for the current page.
-- **Better browser state preservation during HMR.** Vite's built-in HMR runtime and error overlay ensure that browser state stays intact even in the presence of server errors.
+- **Better browser state preservation during HMR.** Vite’s built-in HMR runtime and error overlay ensure that browser state stays intact even in the presence of server errors.
 - **Automatic hot server updates.** Code changes that affect the server are immediately reflected in your running server without restarting and without any [`global` tricks][global-tricks]
 - **ESM & CJS interop.** You author ESM, Vite outputs ESM.
 Your dependencies can be ESM or CJS.
 Vite handles the rest.
 - **TypeScript for all your files.** No more `.js` or `.mjs` files needed at the root of your project.
 Use `vite.config.ts` and even run your custom server via `tsx server.ts` or `node --loader tsm server.ts`.
 - **Workspaces.** Improved workspace compatibility for monorepos.
 Use with any package manager supported by Vite: `npm`, `yarn`, `pnpm`, etc.
-- **Browser compatibility targets.** Use Vite's [`build.target`][build-target] or grab a [plugin for browserslist support][plugin-browserslist].
+- **Browser compatibility targets.** Use Vite’s [`build.target`][build-target] or grab a [plugin for browserslist support][plugin-browserslist].

 ## Why now?

-Let's start at the beginning.
+Let’s start at the beginning.
-Why didn't Remix start off using Vite?
+Why didn’t Remix start off using Vite?
-The short answer is that a stable release of Vite didn't exist yet!
+The short answer is that a stable release of Vite didn’t exist yet!

-Remix development began in [July 2020][july-2020], but [Vite's first stable release][vite-stable] wasn't until [February 2021][february-2021].
+Remix development began in [July 2020][july-2020], but [Vite’s first stable release][vite-stable] wasn’t until [February 2021][february-2021].
 Even then, there were three blockers for adopting Vite:

 1. Stable SSR support